-In the fall of 2021, Arbutus Folk School began offering open studio time dedicated to and led by BIPOC artists and community members (Black, Indigenous, and people of color) with ceramicist Mariella Luz.
-Since the summer of 2022, the class has been led by instructor Hyung Mo Chu, who brings experience in both handbuilding and wheelthrowing.
-Students of all skill levels are welcome to attend, including those with little to no experience in the craft.
+In the fall of 2021, Arbutus Folk School began offering open ceramics studio time dedicated to and led by BIPOC artists and community members (Black, Indigenous, and people of color) with ceramicists Mariella Luz and Hyung Mo Chu.

-This class is open to anyone who would like to participate, and is offered at no cost to participants thanks to the leadership of a small group of local ceramicists, the generosity of thirty regional artists who contributed to a special fundraising auction, and the support of dozens of donors as well as the Nisqually Indian Tribe and the Washington State Arts Commission.
+This class is open to anyone who would like to participate, and is offered at sliding scale thanks to the leadership of a small group of local ceramicists, the generosity of thirty regional artists who contributed to a special fundraising auction, and the support of dozens of donors as well as the Nisqually Indian Tribe and the Washington State Arts Commission.
 In 2023, classes are generously supported by the City of Olympia.
 Thank you!

 For questions, email firstname.lastname@example.org or call 360-350-0187.